UK Approves AstraZeneca-Oxford Virus Vaccine As Pandemic Surges - UrduPoint

 The number of infections in that city may have been 10 times higher than official figures suggest, according to a study by China's Centre for Disease Control.

+A leading scientist also criticised the French government for the slow roll-out of its vaccination programme.

+France's strategy "is not suited to a situation that is so dangerous," said Axel Kahn, a prominent geneticist who leads the National League against Cancer.

-- New variant worries - Even as vaccinations ramp up in Europe and North America, global infections have surged close to 82 million, with nearly 1.
+- New variant worries - Even as vaccinations ramp up in Europe and North America, global infections have surged to 82 million, with nearly 1.8 million deaths.

 Germany, which had handled the first coronavirus wave relatively well, has been hit hard by the second.
 It logged more than 1,000 daily deaths for the first time, authorities said Wednesday.

+Health Minister Jens Spahn told German broadcaster ARD the country was "nowhere near where we need to be" and "there will undoubtedly be measures" after January 10.

-Fears have also grown with the recent detection in Britain of a virus variant experts believe could be more transmissible.
+With England registering record daily figures for infections after the discovery of a new variant of the virus that experts believe could be more contagious, that same variant is now turning up in other countries.

-The variant has been detected in a number of other countries, after pushing Britain to a new daily record of infections.

-Indian authorities were trying Wednesday to track down tens of thousands of people who arrived from Britain in recent weeks as cases of the new variant more than doubled in 24 hours.
+Indian authorities were trying Wednesday to track down tens of thousands of recent arrivals from Britain as cases of the new variant more than doubled in 24 hours.

-The variant was detected for the first time in the United States and Latin America on Tuesday.
+Health workers in the United States and Latin America detected it on Tuesday for the first time.

-The EU health agency has warned the strain carried a high risk for more hospitalisations and deaths -- not because the infections are more severe but because it spreads more easily.
+The EU health agency has warned the strain carries a high risk for more hospitalisations and deaths -- not because the infections are more severe but because it spreads more easily.

 - 'Greatest operational challenge' - In the United States -- the worst-hit nation in the world -- President-elect Joe Biden called mass vaccination "the greatest operational challenge we've ever faced as a nation".

-The Trump administration had predicted that 20 million Americans would be vaccinated by the end of December.
-But with days left, just over two million have received the first shot of the vaccine, according to the Centers for Disease Control and Prevention.
+The Trump administration had said that 20 million Americans would be vaccinated by the end of December, but so far just over two million have received the first shot of the vaccine, according to the Centers for Disease Control and Prevention.

 Biden, who takes over from Donald Trump on January 20, renewed his promise to administer 100 million vaccine doses in his first 100 days in office, and confirmed he would invoke a Korean War-era law to force private industry to step up production.